 - The developmentally inappropriate use of pornography was identified as a trigger for offline HSB in more than half of the cases where boys and young men displayed both offline and TA-HSB.
 In contrast, other forms of TA-HSB were more likely to follow on from offline HSB and occurred, on average, 3 years later.

-- There are often links between TA-HSB and offline HSB, and they should be explored together rather than being treated as 2 distinct behaviours.
+- Children and young people were often found to display both TA-HSB and offline HSB and the 2 should therefore be explored together rather than being treated as 2 distinct behaviours.

 Professional responses to TA-HSB

 - Professionals seemed to take a more therapeutic approach towards the boys and young men who displayed offline HSB than they did with those who only displayed TA-HSB.
 This may be because the children who displayed offline HSB experienced higher levels of trauma and family disruption and were more likely to already be receiving support from children's social care services.
 It may also relate to the current focus of therapeutic services which are largely targeted at offline HSB.

 - Professionals seemed to respond in a more punitive way to boys and young men who displayed TA-HSB only: the police and youth offending services had more involvement with them than with those who only displayed offline HSB or who displayed both offline and TA-HSB.
 Those who only displayed TA-HSB also had a greater rate of exclusion from school because of their HSB.